MadLads-Studio/Discord-Bot-Template/README.md

 ![.env file](Images/env.png)

-- The Folder should look like this in your prefered IDE:
+- The directory should look like this in your prefered IDE:

 ![DISCORD-BOT-TEMPLATE-VSCODE](Images/DISCORD-BOT-TEMPLATE.png)

-3. Install dependencies:
+3. Open the terminal and install dependencies in the **Discord-Bot-Template** folder:
 ```bash
 pip install -r ./requirements.txt
 ```